 You can control several other features in Finder Preferences by checking or unchecking features in other tabs.

 Repairing disk permissions:

-Note: use the Escape key on your keyboard to return from the Other folder to the rest of your Launchpad Applications.
+Use the Escape key on your keyboard to return from the Other folder to your main Applications.

 Disable the automatic journaling feature:

 Individually select any drive on the list.
 Hold down the Option button on your keyboard and click on the File drop-down menu.
-Slide down the File drop-down menu and select Disable Journaling.
-If you don’t hold the Option button down while selecting the File drop-down menu, Disable Journaling will not be a selectable option.
+Slide down the File dropdown menu and select Disable Journaling.

 Repeat this for all drives.